Gingivitis Treatment Options for Dane County Patients

 After periodontal therapy, meticulous biofilm control and maintenance are required to keep the disease in remission.
 Routine cleanings and checkups are important to keep your gums healthy and reduce your risk of returning periodontal flares.
 Regular visits to your local dentist help you maintain a healthy, happy smile.

-Periodontal disease is caused by bacteria buildup in the mouth.
-This build-up can occur due to poor oral hygiene habits, genetics, systemic diseases, medications, and more.
-If gingivitis is left untreated, it can quickly progress into periodontitis, depleting the gums and bones around your teeth, loosening your teeth, and eventually causing them to fall out.
+Periodontal disease is by bacteria buildup in the mouth.
+This build-up can occur due to poor oral hygiene habits, genetics, systemic diseases, medications and more.
+If gingivitis is left untreated, it can quickly progress into periodontitis, depleting the gums and bones around your teeth, loosening your teeth and eventually causing them to fall out.